-So it should come as no shock that dark humour is also used as a coping mechanism for the selfless individuals who dedicate their lives to caring for the sick and vulnerable.
+So, it should come as no shock that dark humour is also used as a coping mechanism for the selfless individuals who dedicate their lives to caring for the sick and vulnerable.

-Recently, a team of researchers at the Medical University of Vienna completed a study which indicated that people who have the darkest sense of humour actually have a higher IQ when compared to those who don’t enjoy dark comedy.
+Recently, a team of researchers at the Medical University of Vienna completed a study that indicated that people who have the darkest sense of humour actually have a higher IQ when compared to those who don’t enjoy dark comedy.

 Personal Care Assistant, Jackie (surname withheld), has spent many years working in aged care homes across the northern suburbs of Perth and also credits the palliative care environment as a special place to work.